 One time my iPhone had issues, I was at an Apple store in Ikeja City Mall and they couldn’t even fix it, I took it Computer Village and boom!!
 My phone started working again o!!!

 But the secret is, get a referral to a particular store before you go o cos as we’ve all heard before they use to put fufu (starch meal) inside the phone.

 Just in case you can’t get referrals, look for legit ads (I’ve used one before) or go for legit looking shops.

 Jesse [@0utofline] says…

 First few visits were hectic as hell, but I’ve been there more times than I can remember, it’s just like any other place in Lagos.

 A place of legitimate and fraudulent computer savvy folks evenly distributed 50-50.

 In case you ‘sabi’ Lagos, you can also add yours in the comments below.

-If you’ve read up to this point, I’m happy for you!
-Because as much as this image of Computer Village may seem a bit scary to some, this is not the intention of this writeup.
+If you’ve read up to this point, I’m super happy for you!
+Because as much as this depiction of activities in Computer Village may seem a bit scary to some, that is not the intention of this writeup.

 So, over to you.
 What’s your most memorable experience in Computer Village?